In Conclusion WCC

 Of these,

-the most important is whether or not Deity/God exists.
-If His existence can't be
+the most important is whether or not Deity actually exists.
+If Its existence can't be

 substantiated

-then everything attributed to Him becomes immediately suspect.
+then everything attributed to It becomes immediately suspect.
 Although believers would

-like to think otherwise, history claims no valid proof for Deity/God.
+like to think otherwise, history claims no valid proof for Deity.

 The reason can be

-traced directly to an inability to define Deity/God.
+traced directly to an inability to define Deity.
 You can't prove what you can't define.

 As a